-For over fifty years, Steve Martin has been delighting audiences.
-From his beginnings as a stand-up comedian to his status as one of the best comedic actors of all time, Martin's films are some of the best you can watch today.
+For over fifty years, Steve Martin has delighted audiences.
+From his beginnings as a stand-up comedian to his status as one of the best comedic actors of all time, Martin's films generate some massive laughs.

 Today, we will review the best Steve Martin movies and why we love them.